spfuu/shSonos/README.md

 The shSonos project is Sonos control server, mainly based on the brilliant SoCo project (https://github.com/SoCo/SoCo).
 It implements a lightweight http server, which is controlled by simple HTTP json commands.
 It sends all available Sonos speaker data to all subscribed clients and notifies them of all changes.

+The Sonos Broker implements some nice additional features like GoogleTTS, saving/restoring the playlist, maximum volume settings for each Sonos speaker and much more.

 In addition , i decided to write a plugin for the fantastic "Smarthome.py Project" to control Sonos speakers in a smart home environment (https://github.com/mknx/smarthome/).